This guide covers how to locate and understand the analytics data we provide for all websites hosted on WPMU DEV Managed WordPress Hosting.

 7.3.1 Defining Visits and RequestsLink to chapter 3

 In simplest terms, Visits are the number of unique IP addresses that accessed your site during the selected time period, minus static files like images.
-We exclude static activity because most of the time it doesn’t result in a complete page load.
+We exclude static activity because a complete page load seldom occurs when a static asset is the target.

 The Requests stat is the total number of times your site’s pages were viewed during the selected time period including all bot traffic because it gives more accurate management of requests that affect server load.
 A single visit may involve multiple Requests.